Nader Yaghoubi, M.D., Ph.D.

 President, Chief Executive Officer and Co-Founder

 Dr. Yaghoubi has over 20 years of experience in the creation, operations and financing of life science companies.
 Before starting PathMaker Neurosystems, he established, as President and Founding CEO, Symbiotix Biotherapies, a pioneering microbiome company developing novel molecular therapeutics based on the human microbiome.
 Prior to that, he was the first employee at Selecta Biosciences (Nasdaq:SELB) and BIND Therapeutics (Nasdaq:BIND), where he worked with the founders to launch the companies and establish operations and corporate development.
 Previously, he was at Zero Stage Capital, a venture capital firm where he was responsible for investing in the life sciences sector, and earlier completed an internship at Advent International.
-Prior to this, he was a Health Care Entrepreneurship Fellow at Boston University, where he worked with scientists and physicians to develop new businesses in the healthcare and life science sector.
-Before his fellowship, he was a surgical resident in the Department of Surgery at Lenox Hill Hospital in New York.
+Earlier, he was a Health Care Entrepreneurship Fellow at Boston University, and served as a resident in the Department of Surgery at Lenox Hill Hospital in New York.
 Dr. Yaghoubi received an M.D. and Ph.D. in Molecular Pharmacology from the combined degree program at Boston University School of Medicine, and did his undergraduate studies in Biochemistry at the University of Arizona.
 His doctorate work on the development of high-throughput automated electrophysiological systems resulted in five issued US patents, received one of the University’s highest awards for dissertational research, and was the basis of a venture-backed biotechnology company focused on neuroscience.
-He is extensively involved in mentoring young companies, and has served/serves as a mentor, advisor and reviewer with MBC’s MassCONNECT program, Mass Life Sciences Center programs, Springboard Venture Capital Forum and numerous international and university business plan competitions.
+He is extensively involved in mentoring young companies, and has served/serves as a mentor, advisor and reviewer with MBC’s MassCONNECT program, Mass Life Sciences Center programs and numerous international and university business plan competitions.